The Canadian Institute of Mining (CIM) donated $30,000 to CNC on Friday

 CIM is the leading technical society of professionals associated with the Canadian minerals and materials industry.
 CIM has 11,000 members from industry, government and academia who are dedicated to the discovery, production, utilization and economics of minerals, metals and petroleum.
 The NCBC Branch of CIM opened in the fall of 1997 as a result of increased mining activity in the area.
 The NCBC Branch spans a large area, about 600 km north to south, encompassing Quesnel, Williams Lake, Prince George and Smithers, as well as many other small communities.

-“This long-term commitment by CIM will help educate people in northern B.C. and proves that this group is dedicated to the communities in which they operate,” said Randall Heidt, CNC Director of Communications and Development.
+“This long-term commitment by CIM will help educate people in northern B.C. and proves that this group is dedicated to the communities in which they operate,” said Randall Heidt, CNC Executive Director External Relations.
 “We are delighted to have CIM on board with us and encourage other companies to contact us so they can also begin growing their own qualified employees.”

 For more information on the mining certificate, which helps graduates earn entry level mining jobs, visit www.cnc.bc.ca